 There's a reason it's called beauty sleep.

 Lack of sleep can have significant health effects, both short-term and long-term.
 In the short-term, you may feel irritable, tired, and unable to concentrate or function properly; however, insufficient sleep can be much worse in the long-term.
-It can accelerate the aging process from exacerbating health conditions such as high blood pressure, diabetes, and neurological disorders such as dementia.
+It can accelerate the aging process from exacerbating chronic conditions such as high blood pressure (hypertension), heart disease, diabetes, and neurological disorders such as dementia.